 - a.
-Recommendations concerning the contents of this Order will be submitted to the CG, MCIEAST-MCB CAMLEJ (Attn: AC/S, G-1 and MCIEAST-MCB CAMLEJ Postal Officer), via the appropriate chain of command. - b.
+Recommendations concerning the contents of this Order will be submitted to the CG MCIEAST-MCB CAMLEJ (Attn: Consolidated Post Office (CPO)), via the appropriate chain of command. - b.
 The forms in this Order are available electronically under Forms Management on the MCIEAST-MCB CAMLEJ Adjutant's site at https://intranet.mcieast.usmc.mil/Pages/default.aspx.
-Local reproduction of these forms through the Document Automation and Production Service is authorized; however, a copy of all DD Forms 844 requesting such reproduction shall be submitted to this headquarters (Attn: Forms Manager).
+Local reproduction of these forms through the Document Automation and a.
+Command

+Production Service is authorized; however, a copy of all DD Forms 844 requesting such reproduction shall be submitted to this headquarters (Attn: G-1 Forms Manager).